 If I were doing it again, I’d buy a one-way ticket, seek adventure, then buy a cheap flight home when I was ready.

 No matter how tight your travel budget is, there’s always room for improvement, especially if you increase the length of your trip.
-Nowadays, with all the free information about using credit card sign up bonuses to get free flights, the biggest expense is taken care of.
+Nowadays, with all the free information about using credit card sign up bonuses to get free flights, the biggest expense can be eliminated or reduced.